There’s no bad time to start taking care of your protection—take a quiz to discover your level of Mac security!

 Your Mac will automatically recreate any log files you remove, so there’s no harm in removing them.
 Ultimately, it’s a matter of choice — if you need to free up space, clearing out log files is a good place to start.

 If you’re having trouble with your Mac, however, it may be safer to leave the files in place.
-You can then view and share the files with others to help you fix any problems you’re having.
+Our team advises you to view and share the files with others to help you fix any problems you’re having.

 How to view Mac log files using the Console app